 Modifications to the permit, plans, or drawing require a Permit Revision.
 Permit Revision applications cannot be entered online.
 The revised application, plans and drawings must be submitted in the Permits Center, using the following two forms:

-Inspections must be requested and conducted at least once every six months.
+Inspections must be requested and conducted at least once every six months until the completion of the fence when a final inspection is performed and approved.
 Visit our Inspections Division pages to schedule an inspection.

-No permit is required for fences shorter than 4 feet.
+- No permit is required for fences 4 feet high or shorter.

-Fences may not be placed so as to encroach on easements of any kind or on State or County rights-of-way.
-If you are on a corner lot, you may not locate a fence within 25 feet of the point of intersection on your property lines abutting the street(s).
+- Fences may not be placed so as to encroach on easements of any kind or on State or County rights-of-way.
+If you are on a corner lot, you may not locate a fence taller than 36" (3 ft.) within 25 feet of the point of intersection on your property lines abutting the street(s).